 AQuRa

 Our goal is to develop the functional concept of an analogue quantum computing machine based on continuous quantum systems.
-For this purpose, we are transferring concepts from classical analogue computing into the quantum domain.
-In particular, we are investigating the use of AQuRA as a quantum simulator for resource-efficient simulations of quantum mechanical, multi-particle systems.
-These multi-particle systems are very relevant in medicine and materials physics, for example, as well as for the development of new quantum technologies.
-By collaborating with anabrid, we are identifying optimal applications of both classical and quantum mechanical analogue computers.
+For this purpose, we transfer concepts of classical analogue computing to the quantum domain.
+In particular, we are investigating the use of AQuRA as a quantum simulator for resource-efficient simulations of quantum mechanical multi-particle systems.
+Such multi-particle systems are, for example, very relevant in medicine and material physics as well as for the development of new quantum technologies.
+By collaborating with anabrid, we identify optimal applications for classical and quantum mechanical analogue computers.

 Motivation

-Enabling computing with continuous quantum systems requires overcoming challenges of a very different nature.
-First, we have to develop the general functional concept of AQuRA.
-For this purpose, we define, for example, the computing paradigm and identify suitable methods for the preparation and readout of the quantum systems.
-Of particular importance is the development of the elementary operations and the entanglement of the individual quantum systems.
-We are also developing an architecture and exploring suitable physical systems for the implementation of AQuRA.
-The identification of possible areas of application for AQuRA is also of particular interest.
+In order to enable computing with continuous quantum systems, challenges of very different kinds have to be overcome.
+Firstly, we have to develop the general functional concept of the AQuRA.
+For example, we define the computing paradigm and identify suitable methods for preparing and reading out the quantum systems.
+The development of the elementary operations and the entanglement of the individual quantum systems is particularly important.
+We are also developing an architecture and researching suitable physical systems for the implementation of AQuRA.
+Of particular interest is the identification of possible fields of application for AQuRA.
 For example, we are investigating its suitability as a largely universal quantum simulator.
-Finally, we want to use a simulation to estimate the potential of AQuRA by means of a benchmark.
+Finally, we want to assess the potential of AQuRA using a benchmark simulation.